derekmorash/rails-5-shopify-app/Mandatory-Webhooks.md

 # Handle Shopify Mandatory Webhooks in Ruby on Rails

 Since May 25th, 2018 GDPR has imposed obligations on any party that collects, stores, or processes personal data.
-App developers have the responsibility to comply to these regulations.
+App developers have the responsibility to comply with these regulations.
 Fortunately, Shopify has implemented endpoints to help app developers deal with data privacy to meet the requirements of GDPR.

 Read about [Shopify API GDPR requirements](https://help.shopify.com/en/api/guides/gdpr-resources).

 ## Mandatory Webhooks

 Mandatory webhooks differ slightly from regular webhooks from Shopify.
 If you're using the *shopify_app* gem you can use the [webhooks manager](https://github.com/Shopify/shopify_app#webhooksmanager) to configure your apps needed webhooks.
-Unfortunately this only works for the regular Shopify admin API events, the mandatory webhooks have to be setup manually.
+Unfortunately this only works for the regular Shopify admin API events, the mandatory webhooks have to be set up manually.
 This doesn't mean the app gem can't help us out, we'll still use it for verifying webhooks, more on that later.

 Read about [getting started with Shopify webhooks](https://help.shopify.com/en/api/getting-started/webhooks).